PM bats for Adityanath as UP's next CM, says will make up for time lost due to pandemic | Politics

 Prime Minister Narendra Modi on Sunday indicated that Yogi Adityanath is the BJP's choice as the next chief minister of Uttar Pradesh, saying if his government is formed again he would make up for the time lost by the state due to the coronavirus pandemic.

-The PM remarks at a virtual poll rally went beyond praise for Adityanath for the work done by the state’s BJP government during his term –- and appeared to settle the debate over the party’s CM face.
+The PM's remarks at a virtual poll rally went beyond praise for Adityanath for the work done by the state's BJP government during his term –- and appeared to settle the debate over the party's CM face in these assembly elections.

-The virtual rally, his third recently for UP, comes just days before the first phase of polling in the state on February 10.
+The virtual rally, his third recently for UP, comes just days before the first phase of polling on February 10.

-He lashed out at the main opposition, the Samajwadi Party, criticising it over the law and order when it was in power just before Adityanath’s government was sworn in.
+He lashed out at the opposition Samajwadi Party over law and order when it was in power, just before Adityanath's government took charge in 2017.

-The PM hailed what the BJP government has accomplished in the state and said if there hadn’t been the pandemic over the past two years, Adityanath would have done even better at the job of providing homes for the poor under a central scheme.
+The PM lauded what the BJP government has accomplished in the state and said if there hadn't been the pandemic over the past two years, Adityanath would have done even better.

+''If Yogi ji's government is formed again, the work of giving houses to the poor will be done faster,'' he said.
+Had the government's efforts not been spent on saving lives, the state would have reached another level under him, Modi added.

 He also projected Adityanath as the next chief minister while mentioning the Centre's Ujjwala scheme that gives free cooking gas connections.